abishekmuthian/bonehealthtracker/README.md

 Clicking the above image would open the demo video in YouTube.

 ### Features
 1. Automatic report table generation.
+No need to enter confusing numbers which are prone to mistakes manually.

 ![Automatic report table generation](backup/demo/table-2.png)

-2. Skeleton showing the areas of interest from the report with different colors indicating Osteoporosis, Osteopenia and Normal bones.
+2. Skeleton showing the areas of interest dynamically from the report with different colors indicating Osteoporosis, Osteopenia and Normal bones.
+Helps even those without prior medical training to get better clarity on their BMD scan test reports.
+Legend for the colors would be displayed below the skeleton image.

 ![Skeleton](backup/demo/skeleton.png)

 3. T-score Chart and Z-score Chart comparing historical reports to track the progress of the treatment.
+Helps save lot of time for the healthcare professionals and the patients alike as this activity is usually done manually.

 ![T-score Chart](backup/demo/T-score-chart.png)